Personal websites

 (1) A major manuscript on political rationality from a postfoundational perspective.
 This will be published by Edinburgh University Press under the title The Politics of Reason: A Postfoundational Approach.

 (2) Co-editing (with Emma Ingala and Cillian Ó Fathaigh), the volume Transformation in Contemporary French Philosophy (under contract with Edinburgh University Press), which explores the question of transformation in contemporary French theory (Bergson to Malabou).
-The collection is composed of twelve original essays from scholars located at the Macquarie University (Australia), University of Vienna (Austria), University of Regina (Canada), King’s College London, London Metropolitan University, Manchester Metropolitan University, University of Reading, University of Sussex, University of West of England (England), University of Haifa (Israel), Universidad Complutense de Madrid (Spain), University of Scotland (Dundee), Kennesaw State University (USA).
-I will contribute a chapter titled "From Magma to Plasticity: Transformation in Castoriadis and Malabou."
+The collection is composed of twelve original essays from scholars located at the Macquarie University (Australia), University of Vienna (Austria), University of Regina (Canada), King’s College London, London Metropolitan University, Manchester Metropolitan University, University of Reading, University of Sussex, University of West of England (England), University of Haifa (Israel), Universidad Complutense de Madrid (Spain), University of Scotland (Dundee), California State University: Northridge (USA).
+He will contribute a chapter titled "From Magma to Plasticity: Transformation in Castoriadis and Malabou."